 Have you visited the 9 cairns from the Saga of the Viking Egill Skallagrímsson?

-Borgarnes in West-Iceland (pop. ca 1,800) was the home of one of the settlers in Iceland, Skalla-Grímur Kveldúlfsson and his rascal son Egill, who was raised at Borg at Mýrar, just outside of Borgarnes town.
+Borgarnes in West-Iceland (pop. approx. 1,880) was the home of one of the settlers in Iceland, Skalla-Grímur Kveldúlfsson, and his rascal son Egill, who was raised at Borg at Mýrar, just outside of Borgarnes town.

-In Borgarnes town you will find the award-winning Settlement Centre in two of the oldest building in Borgarnes, with excellent exhibitions on the settlement of Iceland and the Saga of Egill, which is amongst the best known Icelandic Sagas.
+In Borgarnes town you will find the award-winning Settlement Centre in two of the oldest building in Borgarnes, with excellent exhibitions about the settlement of Iceland and the Saga of Egill, which is amongst the best-known Icelandic Sagas

 And both in Borgarnes and in the surrounding areas you can go on a cairn-hunt, as the curators of the Settlement Centre, Kjartan Ragnarsson and Sigríður Margrét Guðmundsdóttir, have erected 9 cairns at important locations from the Saga of Egill.